jdekarske/HOMESTRI-UR5e/ROSinDocker.md

-> If you were directed here simply to play with robots, skip to the [quickstart]() section to skip the technical stuff.
-It'll take 5 minutes, we promise.
+> If you were directed here simply to play with robots, skip to the [installation]() section, then move on to [quickstart]() to skip the technical stuff.
+It'll take 15 minutes, we promise.

 > This document is in construction while we are learning as well; these are the current strategies.
 Please contribute or contact us for help!